 Learn how to draw a great looking George Washington with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful George Washington drawing.

 “The harder the conflict, the greater the triumph.”